mohmiim/MLIntroduction/session-7/README.md

 Our training function, calls a utility method every 10 epochs to save sample output of our generator

-Now we have every thing we need to create the model, load the sample and start the training.
+Now we have everything we need to create the model, load the sample and start the training.
 Let's put it together

 ~~~~{.python}
 dataset  = loadSamples()